dwood2020/webpage-element-watcher/README.md

 ---
 ### Getting started - Developer

-This is a .NET 6 project (Runtime can be downloaded [here](https://dotnet.microsoft.com/en-us/download)).
+This is a .NET 6 project (SDK can be downloaded [here](https://dotnet.microsoft.com/en-us/download)).
 Build and run the project on the CLI with `dotnet run`.

 TBC.